Soszust40/School/README.md

 **Last Updated:** October 8, 2021 |
 **Developer:** [Simon Oszust](https://github.com/Soszust40)

-Rock Paper Scissors is a game written in Python that can be played with 1-2 players.
-The CPU will learn from your wins to make future games more challenging.
+Rock Paper Scissors is a Python game for 1 or 2 players, featuring an adaptive CPU opponent that learns from your victories to become progressively more challenging.